 - Eating and drinking are not permitted in the research room.

 Photographs - $10.00 per image More than a century of Flint and Genesee County is represented in the Sloan Museum photograph collection.
 Local businesses, streets, and events are common requests.
-Images are scanned at 600dpi and put onto a CD at $10.00 per image.
+Images are scanned at 600dpi and emailed to customer.
 Images are for personal use only and may not be published in print or online.

 Photocopies - Researchers may make photocopies of materials for 20 cents per page.